-Following AAFA’s first poll in 2010 showing that the majority of asthma, allergy, cold and flu patients opposed changing popular OTC medications to Rx status, the nonprofit patient organization worked with Harris Interactive to conduct a 2013 follow-up study to look more into the burdens that patients face.
-The results show that a clear majority (62%) of patients are opposed to Rx-only restrictions.
-Additionally, AAFA’s 2013 study looked beyond the original set of questions asked in 2010 to gain a better understanding of burdens patients currently face and how those burdens would be impacted by a PSE prescription requirement.
+Following AAFA’s first national PSE poll in 2010 and follow-up national poll again in 2013 showing that the majority of asthma, allergy, cold and flu patients opposed changing popular OTC medications to Rx status, the nonprofit patient organization worked with Harris Interactive to conduct a 2015 follow-up study to look more into the access issues that patients face in five key states.
+The results show that a clear majority of patients continue to prefer access.
+See the links below for more information about the 2015 5-state update.

 For more information, see the links below.

 To discuss the report, learn more about AAFA's position, or to speak with a member of AAFA's Department of External Affairs or Department of Policy and Programs, please contact Larissa Kaczaniuk (1-202-466-7643, x227).